Visitation summary for visitors/support persons who are visiting a patient/resident or accompanying a loved one to an appointment/hospital.

 - Visitation is not permitted if the support person/visitor is symptomatic (i.e. experiencing any one or more symptoms of COVID-19 or respiratory symptoms) or self-isolating (except in specific situations such as labour and delivery and end-of-life visitation and only in consultation with the patient/resident’s clinical care team).

-- Masking is no longer required for clients, patients, residents, visitors/support persons upon entry and inside health-care facilities, pending they meet the self-screening requirements.
-Individuals who are symptomatic (i.e. experiencing any one or more symptoms of COVID-19 or respiratory symptoms) are required to wear a mask upon entry and while inside the health-care facility.
-Please note that visitors/support persons who are feeling unwell or sick should not visit patients/residents or accompany others to appointments.
+- Individuals who are seeking or receiving health-care services who are symptomatic (i.e. experiencing any one or more symptoms of COVID-19 or respiratory symptoms) are required to wear a mask upon entry and while inside the health-care facility.
+Visitors/support persons who are feeling unwell or sick should not visit patients/residents or accompany others to appointments.

-- Visitors/support persons who meet the screening requirements are also asked to consider the safety of those you are visiting.
-It can be especially important to wear a mask if you are around others who are at risk of more severe disease and outcomes, including those with chronic conditions, compromised immune systems and older adults.
+- Visitors/support persons are also asked to consider the safety of those you are visiting.
+It can be especially important to wear a mask if you are around others who are at risk of more severe disease and outcomes, including those with chronic conditions, compromised immune systems and older adults or young children.

 Visitation guidelines and additional protocols